 I have written about my workflow before I check in code in the article My Workflow Before I Submit Code Changes.
 In this article, I write in detail about the three tools I use.
 I use StyleCop (free) from Microsoft, then CodeIt.Right from Submain.com and then Analyze (for .NET Framework) in Visual Studio.
 Other extensions that I use include Code Cracker, GhostDoc (for documenting code), Productivity Power Tools 2017/2019, StopOnFirstBuildError just to name a few.

 Another tool that all developers needs is a good refactoring tool.
 I use CodeRush from DevExpress and there is also ReSharper from Jet Brains.
 The refactoring that is built into Visual Studio, doesn’t have enough features, so I suggest getting one of these two tools.

 One great side-effect for most of these tools is that they teach you good coding practices!
 Once you fix the same issue over and over, eventually you will just code it correctly.
-This is one of the reasons on why I know what I know when it comes to code quality.
+This is one of the reasons why I know what I know when it comes to code quality.
 When you are trying to justify the cost of any of these tools, remember to tell your boss that you will become a better developer.
 They are worth every penny!

 I hope I encouraged you to make code quality a feature of all code that you write.
-Make sure you bring it up in any planning meetings you might attend.
-I also gave you some suggestions on how to learn good coding practices that includes using tools for Visual Studio.
+Make sure you bring it up in any planning meetings you attend.
+I also gave you some suggestions on how to learn good coding practices that include using tools for Visual Studio.
 How do you learn about good code quality practices?
 Please make a comment below.